hanyk/BayeSED3/docs/BayeSED3.md

 - **Regular install** (`pip install .`): Copies files to site-packages.
 Use for production.
 - **Editable install** (`pip install -e .`): Links to source directory.
 Changes are immediately visible.
 Use for development.
 - BayeSED3 automatically detects OpenMPI from conda, system, or local installation.
 If none is found, it will prompt you to install OpenMPI via conda (if available) or ask for permission to auto-compile it.
-- BayeSED3 automatically detects OpenMPI from conda, system, or local installation.
-If none is found, it will prompt you to install OpenMPI or auto-compile it (with your permission).

 ### Option 2: Conda Installation (Automatic Dependencies)